 - Increase municipal participation and representation in regional energy planning processes to ensure an adequate energy supply for economic and residential growth.

 Energy policy in Ontario covers electricity generation, transmission and conservation, as well as energy facilities like renewable energy sources.
-The Ontario Energy Board (OEB) and the Independent Electricity System Operator (IESO) regulate energy rates and coordinate the electricity system in Ontario, and the Province sets broad energy policy.
+The Independent Electricity System Operator (IESO) regulates energy rates and coordinate the electricity system in Ontario, and the Province sets broad energy policy through mandates to the Ontario Energy Board (OEB).